 OPG is focused on reducing costs by pursuing sustainable efficiency and productivity improvements across operating business units and support functions, while ensuring that there is no adverse impact on the safety, reliability and environmental sustainability of the Company's operations.
-Building on significant efficiency achieved since 2011 under a more scalable, centre-led organizational model implemented as part of the completed Business Transformation initiative, this includes streamlining of processes, simplifying governance, upgrading technology, optimizing service delivery models, and continuing to leverage attrition to achieve human resource targets aligned with business requirements.
+Building on significant efficiencies achieved to date under a scalable, centre-led organizational model, this includes upgrading technology, leveraging automation, updating service delivery models, optimizing workspace utilization, streamlining processes, and continuing to leverage attrition to achieve human resource targets aligned with business requirements.
 Strategies to improve cost performance and organizational capability are being implemented at the enterprise and business unit level.
-These strategies are supported by continuing efforts to embed an outcomes-driven culture that reinforces cost effectiveness, efficiency and organizational agility as part of business decision-making.
+These strategies are supported by ongoing employee communication and engagement aimed at reinforcing high performance, innovation, efficiency and organizational agility.

-OPG is proceeding with an enterprise-wide process to evaluate the impact of the eventual shutdown of the Pickering GS on the Company's operating cost structure.
+OPG is proceeding with an enterprise-wide process to evaluate and where possible mitigate the impact of the shutdown of the Pickering GS on the Company's operating cost structure.
 This multi-year initiative, known as OPG25, involves identifying and implementing a coordinated set of plans and targets to ensure the optimization of the Company's longer-term operating model, business strategies and organizational design between now and the planned end of Pickering commercial operation in 2024.
-The overall aim of the initiative is to ensure ongoing cost effectiveness of the Company's operations after the eventual shutdown of the Pickering GS and to mitigate the cost impacts associated with the shutdown.
-Through this work and a continued focus on productivity enhancements.
-OPG expects to deliver increased value to customers and achieve improvement in outcomes of future applications for regulated prices under the OEB's incentive regulation framework.
+The overall aim of the initiative is to ensure ongoing cost effectiveness of the Company's operations after the shutdown of the Pickering GS, mitigate the cost impacts associated with the shutdown, and enhance organizational agility in support of new business opportunities.
+Through this work and a continued focus on productivity enhancements, OPG expects to deliver increased value to customers and achieve improvement in outcomes of future applications for regulated prices under the OEB's incentive regulation framework.

 In 2017, OPG launched a strategy to accelerate the pace of digital transformation across the enterprise.
-The strategy is focused on making investments to modernize information technology infrastructure enhance mobility, connectivity and field and office productivity, and improve equipment reliability and station performance through data management and data analysis.
-The goal of the strategy is increase operational efficiency, reduce operating costs and help to enable optimization initiatives in support of OPG25.
+The strategy continued into 2018 and is focused on making investments to modernize information technology infrastructure, enhance mobility and connectivity, embed robotic process automation and artificial intelligence technologies, and improve data management and data analytics capability.
+The goal of the strategy is to increase field and office productivity, improve equipment reliability and station performance, reduce operating costs and enable the OPG25 initiative.